 Emergency Rooster CPR

-Blood is cleaned out of their eyes (if they still had them) so they can see again.
+Blood is cleaned out of their eyes so they can see again.
 Wounds were wiped with a rag, and damage is inspected.

-But the 15 minute pause was soon over and the fighting resumed.
+But the 15 minute break was soon over and fighting resumed.

-It soon became clear who was going to win this match.
-After over 25 minutes of frenzied fighting, one of the birds had just given up.
-It wasn’t jumping anymore, and eventually stopped standing upright altogether.
-The handlers still egged him on though, trying to put it back on it’s feet.
+It quickly became clear who was going to win this match.
+After 25 minutes of frenzied fighting, one bird had just given up.
+It wasn’t jumping anymore, and eventually stopped standing upright.

 Finally the ref stopped the match and announced a winner.
 Even with his bird clearly on the brink of death, the handler wasn’t very happy.
 He thought the match should continue.